This week, I had someone ask if I have any blog posts with advice for women dating a man with kids.

 In my personal opinion, “meeting the kids” is not something that should be taken lightly.

 We waited until I was pretty much “all in” before we did the big introduction.
 I don’t believe there is a set timeline for when the kids should meet the girlfriend, but you need to make sure that it is serious before you do it.

-It’s said that secondary break-ups are harder on kids than first break-ups, so you need consider the kids throughout the entire process.
+It’s said that secondary break-ups are harder on kids than first break-ups, so please consider the kids throughout the entire process.
 They have been through enough transitions and change in their lives, they don’t need someone coming into their life and then leaving shortly after.

 6. THE KIDS NEED TO BE READY TO MEET YOU TOO

-I think that it’s important for your boyfriend to talk to the kids about meeting you - this way they aren’t blindsided!
+I think that it’s important for your boyfriend to talk to the kids about meeting you so they aren’t blindsided!

 7. HAVE THOSE TOUGH CONVERSATIONS ABOUT THE FUTURE EARLY ON